ibm-cloud-docs/discovery/query-parameters.md

 ## natural_language_query
 {: #nlq}

 A natural language query enables you to perform queries expressed in natural language, as might be received from an end user in a conversational or free-text interface - for example: "IBM Watson in healthcare".
 The parameter uses the entire input as the query text.
 It does **not** recognize operators.
 The `natural_language_query` parameter enables capabilities such as passage search and relevancy training.
-Trained collections will return a `confidence` score in the result of a natural language query.
+All private collections will return a `confidence` score in the query results in most cases.
 See [Confidence scores](/docs/services/discovery/train-tooling.html#confidence) for details.
 The maximum query string length for a natural language query is `2048`.

 **Structure parameters**